Bob-Z/NetInput/README.md

 # NetInput

 Netinput acts as a workaround for current MAME limitation with user inputs.
-- It allows to use multiple mice with one MAME instance (using 2 computers) in Linux.
+- It allows to use multiple mice with one MAME instance (using other computers mice) in Linux.
 - It allows to use the same keyboard on several instances of MAME in Linux.
 - It allows to use several joysticks/wheels with multiple MAME instance.